 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

-Here’s a brewery that was founded by lifelong Georgians and is located in the town of Decatur.
+Wild Heaven Craft Beers was founded by lifelong Georgians and is located in the town of Decatur.
 All-ages tours are offered.
 This is a great brewery to visit on Fridays and Saturdays if you enjoy food trucks and live music.
 Up to 72-ounces per Georgia law, you can also stop by to purchase cans, bottles, or get a crowler fill.

 Another great brewery to visit in Athens is Creature Comforts, and some of its famous beers are the Tropicalia American IPA, Reclaimed Rye Amber Ale, and Athena Berliner Weisse.
 Tour guests over 21 years old will receive 36 ounces of beer onsite and can purchase up to 72 ounces of souvenir beer per day.
-Stop by Tuesdays through Thursdays 5-9pm, Fridays 5-10pm, or Saturdays and Sundays 1-6pm.